Proto-Bulgarish Place Names in Eastern Europe

 Gozhuly, a village next to the city of Poltava – Chuv. kăshăl "a ring".

-Kalantayiv, a village in Svetlovodsk district of Kirovohrad Region, Kalantayivka, a village in Rozdilna district of Odessa Region, Kolontayev, a village in Krasnokut district of Kharkiv Region – Chuv. khullen “slowly, quietly” – tay – an affix that forms adjectives from nominal stems with the meaning “possessing in excess the attribute indicated in the stem” with a tinge of contempt.
-In the Chuvash language, there is a word kălantay “lazy” (private communication).
-Cf. surname Kollantay.
+Kalantayiv, a village in Svetlovodsk district of Kirovohrad Region, Kalantayivka, a village in Rozdilna district of Odesa Region, Kolontayev, a village in Krasnokut district of Kharkiv Region – Chuv. kălantay "slacker, lazy” (private message), kălin "slacker, lazy", -tay is an affix that forms adjectives from nominal stems with the meaning "possessing in excess the feature indicated in the stem" with a hint of contempt.

-Kuyanivka, a village on the south suburb of the town of Belopilla in Sumy Region – Chuv. kuyan “a hare”.
+Kuyanivka, a village in the south suburb of the town of Belopilla in Sumy Region – Chuv. kuyan “a hare”.

 Sahnovschina villages on the riverside of the Tagamlyk River, lt of the Vorskla River and in Kharkiv Region in the south-east of the town of Krasnograd – Chuv. săkhăn "to flow", "to soak", "to saturate".